-It is very common for map applications to default the map extent to the smallest scale (e.g. the whole country or state) possible, which is most likely meaningless to the user whose need is to discover or research details about their area of interest.
-Additionally, the map will most likely display unfamiliar data or even be empty with the need for initial interaction without the user knowing that this is required.
-As a direct result a user may feel intimidated or lost, in some cases even think that the application is broken.
+A common mistake in map apps is to default to an extent that is at the smallest possible scale, such as showing the whole country or state.
+In many cases, this magnitude turns out to be meaningless to the user whose need is to discover or research details about their area of interest.
+Additionally, the map will most likely display unfamiliar data or even be empty, with little guidance on the next step.
+As a direct result, the user may feel intimidated or lost and, in some cases, even think that the app is broken.

-Another approach is to implement a Landing Page that prompts users to provide certain inputs like typing or selecting a location which allows the application to start at an extend that is meaningful and avoids the Empty State fallacy.
+Finally, another approach to avoid the empty state fallacy is to implement a landing page that prompts users to specify a location up front, which allows the app to start at an extent that is meaningful and less intimidating.